 According to Gartner, “smart manufacturing requires synchronizing activities for capability building, capability enablement and empowering people.”
 AR technology does just that, as part of a collection of 4.0 technologies that work together to achieve truly optimized industries and enterprises.

 Your industry 4.0 digital transformation journey can begin from wherever you are today.
 Every move toward a more connected, AI- and ML-powered operational infrastructure is one step in the direction of digital transformation that combines the power and efficiency of advanced technologies with the ingenuity and creativity of humans.

 Explore AR in Industry 4.0 solutions

-Discover how SAP Industry 4.0 solutions can help revolutionise your business.
+Discover how SAP Industry 4.0 solutions can help revolutionize your business.